-Economic deposits in the Skinner Peaks quadrangle and vicinity include sand and gravel, gypsum, tuff, carbonate rock, manganese, petroleum products, and water.
-The sand and gravel occurs as alluvial, colluvial, and lacustrine deposits.
-Material ranges in size from clay to boulders; most material is sand and gravel composed of quartzite and carbonate clasts, with local concentrations of volcanic clasts.
-The sand and gravel, which is used primarily as road ballast, is quarried from numerous gravel pits throughout the quadrangle.
+Economic deposits in the Skinner Peaks quadrangle and vicinity include sand and gravel, gypsum, tuff, carbonate rock, manganese, and petroleum products, and water.
+The sand and gravel occurs as pluid here alluvial, colluvial, and lacustrine deposits.
+Material ranges in size road ballast (reference incepte from clay to boulders; most material is sand and gravel composed of quartzite and carbonate clasts, with local concentrations of volcanic clasts.
+The sand and gravel, which is used primarily as road ballast, up is quarried from numerous gravel pits throughout the quadrangle.